RomainEconomics/llm.nvim/README.md

 ### Others

+- [ ] add url as a context (llm.txt or html to md ? for documentation pages for ex)
+- [ ] add rag support ? could use weaviate I guess
 - [ ] count the number of tokens
 - [ ] support passing images
 - [ ] Checks what happen when api key invalid for each provider (at the moment it may silently fail)
+- [x] when tokens are being streamed, the cursor is forced to be at the bottom of the output panel. (see: `lua/avante/sidebar.lua`)